Pet Custody During Separation – Who keeps the Family Pet?

 - Q&A: Common Pet Custody Questions Answered

-Pet Custody is often a contentious area of divorce that can be overseen.
-The emotional turmoil of separation is often magnified when beloved pets are involved.
+Pet custody during separation is often one of the most contentious and overlooked aspects of divorce proceedings.
+The emotional turmoil of separation becomes significantly magnified when beloved pets are involved.
 While we form deep bonds with our animal companions and consider them family members, the legal reality treats them quite differently.

 “I never imagined our dog would become the most contested aspect of our separation,” shares a recent client.
 “While we could rationally divide our possessions, neither of us could bear the thought of permanently parting with Max.”